 "It seems like the further along we get, the more players talk about our game and educate others that this is not simply a Metal Slug," Major said.
 "So that should really help with our official launch."

-There's some good stuff on Early Access, and some bad stuff, and some stuff that's probably best described as "creatively odd," but overall I'm not really a fan.
+that's probably best described as "creatively odd," but overall I'm not really a fan.
 Mostly I don't like the idea of charging gamers for the opportunity to serve as testers, but there's also a near-complete lack of quality control, typically excused by the fact that these games are pre-release and thus not subject to the same standards as a completed project.
 That's a point that sometimes seems to go over gamers' heads, and that's problematic.

 But while not every developer is going to make such good use of Early Access, those who do go a long way toward making up for those who don't—even though I still think that a little bit of oversight would go a long way toward legitimizing the system.